KronosEternal/arras-100/readme.md

 # Remixing

 Feel free to remix this project and modify it to your own liking!
-You aren't required to credit me, but I would like it :D No
+You aren't required to credit me, but I would like it :D

-ask him if you want any aspect of the server's code at (SF) Seagull#2224 ask me for aspects I added at Nyx_The_Celestial @KronosEternal
+ask seagull for the original/if you want any aspect of the server's code at (SF) Seagull#2224, although he is inactive so probably not ask me for aspects I added at Nyx_The_Celestial @KronosEternal

 # Domains